Employer representatives of a WHS Committee

 The members of the HSC meet and work on WHS matters and issues that align with the expressed functions of a health and safety committee which are:

-• facilitate co-operation between the person conducting a business or undertaking and workers in instigating, developing and carrying out measures designed to ensure health and safety at work, and
+facilitate co-operation between the person conducting a business or undertaking and workers in instigating, developing and carrying out measures designed to ensure health and safety at work, and

-• assist in developing standards, rules and procedures relating to health and safety that are to be followed or complied with at the workplace, and
+assist in developing standards, rules and procedures relating to health and safety that are to be followed or complied with at the workplace, and

 What should committee representatives of the PCBU do?

-Employer representatives on the HSC should be persons involved at senior management levels in the organisation who are able to make decisions about health and safety.
-Being generally members of the leadership team they must report back to senior management on outcomes of committee meetings and matters that senior management have asked to be tabled at the meeting, such as proposals for controls for risks that cannot be eliminated, or other WHS matters that need consultation with the workforce.
+Being generally members of the leadership team, employer representatives must report back to senior management on outcomes of committee meetings and matters that senior management have asked to be tabled at the meeting, such as proposals for controls for risks that cannot be eliminated, or other WHS matters that need consultation with the workforce.
 The HSC addresses the health and safety of the workplace as a whole, therefore the matters to be discussed and coordinated can be many.
-As a business owner, a health and safety committee can make your duty to consult on WHS matters more productive and strengthen your management of health and safety in your business.

 Reference

-Ref1.
+Ref 1.
 Safe Work Australia, Worker Representation and Participation Guide, page 27

-Ref2.
+Ref 2.
 Section 77, WHS Act NSW

-Ref3.
+Ref 3.
 Section 47 and 48 WHS Act NSW

 5th April 2023

 Copyright © 2023 Courtenell.
+"The pinnacle of WHS training."
 All rights reserved.

 Comments